debbhie/PERSONAL-BANK-STATEMENT-ANALYSIS/README.md

   - Date Table to Transaction_date column (one to many relationship)
   - Purpose column to Purpose Table (many to one relationship)
   - Transaction_date column to Top 5 transactions Table (many to one relationship)

-Data types were standardized.
-The first row was promoted to headers for consistency.

 # SKILLS DEMONSTRATED
 The analysis involved multiple data processing and analytical techniques, including: